nextcloud/helm/charts/nextcloud/README.md

 To use this functionality, set `cronjob.enabled` parameter to `true` and make sure the background jobs mode in your nextcloud basic settings is set to ***Cron***.

-Enabling the cronjob in this helm chart will create an addintioal container of Nextcloud image that has a preconfigured *crond* entry, which will automatically take the responsibility of executing the cron.php script (part of Nextcloud), and consequently do the background tasks.
+Enabling the cronjob in this helm chart will create an additional container of Nextcloud image that has a preconfigured *crond* entry, which will automatically take the responsibility of executing the Nextcloud cron.php script , and consequently do the background tasks.

 ## Multiple config.php file